commenthol/date-holidays-parser/docs/specification.md

 **Examples**:

 - `substitute 03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday
-- `substitute 04-13 if friday then previous monday` if Apri 13th is on a Friday then holiday falls to previous Monday
+- `substitute 04-13 if friday then previous monday` if April 13th is on a Friday then holiday falls to previous Monday

 ### Observe the holiday as well as on a substitute day, if date falls on a certain weekday